-The IAU Working Group for Planetary System Nomenclature has approved the name Ogygis Undae for a dune field on Mars.
+The IAU Working Group for Planetary System Nomenclature has approved the name Xanthus Flumen for a channel on Titan.
 For more information, see the Gazetteer of Planetary Nomenclature.

 Today’s planning was a bit challenging because we only got a few Navcam images down to show us possible science targets, which limited our choices for ChemCam observations.
 We are all looking forward to Mars Reconnaissance Orbiter (MRO) waking up from the intentional “safe mode”… Read More